-Join us on December 6, 2019 and enjoy delicious authentic Salvadoran food, lively music, and the opportunity to connect with old friends and network with new folks in the EcoViva community!
+Thank you for joining us on December 6, 2019 to enjoy delicious authentic Salvadoran food, lively music, and the opportunity to connect with old friends and network with new folks in the EcoViva community!

-This event is a benefit for EcoViva, a non-profit organization dedicated to supporting community-led social justice movements in Central America implementing innovative solutions to poverty, environmental degradation, and climate change.
+The event was a benefit for EcoViva, a non-profit organization dedicated to supporting community-led social justice movements in Central America implementing innovative solutions to poverty, environmental degradation, and climate change.

-The event will feature Salvadoran community activist, organizer and EcoViva’s on the ground Policy & Program Manager, Douglas Chica.
+The event featured Salvadoran community activist, organizer and EcoViva’s on the ground Policy & Program Manager, Douglas Chica.
 Douglas is an active community leader in the Bay of Jiquilisco and has worked extensively in community development, leading social, economic, and cultural projects with local Salvadoran NGOs.
-We will also honor the visionary leadership and contributions of María Lucía Sarmiento, President of the Community Development Board for Red COMAL, Carmen Argueta, President of Asociación Mangle, and Rosa Aguilar, Founder and President of the Women’s Association of Barra de Santiago (AMBAS).
+We also honored the visionary leadership and contributions of María Lucía Sarmiento, President of the Community Development Board for Red COMAL, Carmen Argueta, President of Asociación Mangle, and Rosa Aguilar, Founder and President of the Women’s Association of Barra de Santiago (AMBAS).